rpgreview/papersandpaychecks/pnp.md

 **Act**

-An Act check is required when a character attempts to take on a role and pretend to be someone with different motivations and interests than what is truly their own.
+An Act skill check is made when a character attempts to take on a role and pretend to be someone with different motivations and interests than what is truly their own.
 This is often a professional skill in its own right, and is usually applied strategically rather than tactically (which differentiates it from Lie).
-An check against Act, if necessary, is carried out as a contested skills against a [EDIT] check of the opponent.

-**Blather**

 **Bully**

-A Bully check is required when a character attempts to make another character or characters comply with threats, stated or implied.
-A Bully check is applied tactically and is carried out as an opposed test against the target's [EDIT].
+A Bully skill check is made when a character attempts to make another character or characters comply with threats, stated or implied.
 Bullying is significantly more difficult if the bullier lacks social position or is attempted against a group of people.

 **Inspire**

+An Inspire skill check is made when a character uses oratory and leadership to encourage others to engage in an activity.
+Whilst carried out tactically, the effects are strategic.
+The past successes of an Inspire skill check are important in determining success among the same individuals or group.

 **Lie**

-A Lie is an attempt to mislead whether by emphasis, omission, or contradiction of the facts, and is contested by a [EDIT] check of the target.
+A Lie skill check is an attempt to mislead whether by blather, emphasis, omission, or contradiction of the facts.
 The more believable the lie is, based on plausibility and consistency, the more likely it is to succeed.
 The reputation and previous experience of a character to the liar also modifies their chance to succeed.
 A character who has personally suffered at the hands of a liar due to one of their lies (i.e., has taken physical, social, or mental damage in the past) will be "deeply suspicious" of the liar.

 **Seduce**

+> "Challenge, and not desire, lies at the heart of seduction.", Jean Baudrillard, *The Ecstasy of Communication*, 1987

+A Seduce skill check is made when a character wishes to lead another character astray (Latin: *seducere* "to lead astray").
+This typically mean to persuade the other character to engage in sexual behaviour, but the same skill can be used for bribery or other dereliction of duty as seduction involves significant use of metaphor and enticement.

-## 1.7 Perks and Flaws
+## 1.7 Perks

-Feats?
-EDIT
+**Conference Attendance**

+With the Conference Attendance perk once per project a character may attend an expenses paid (accommodation, flight, meals) international conference.
+Depending on the subject matter the Conference will provide a +1 bonus to skill checks made in the current project that are relevant from the conference subject, a contact, plus one item of new equipment from a trade stand valued no more than $1000.
+Note that the conference subject is determined before the project.

+> Watch this one; whilst nominally a matter for the player to determine what the conference was, along with the contact and equipment, The Boss might intervene and determine these.
+This is typically a good thing as it means that the character will have a necessary role in the plot.
+Or The Boss is invoking a particularly nasty consequence.

+**File System Knowledge**

+**Library Access**

+Acquiring public library access is something that everyone can do; but the Library Access perk is a collection of unusual rights, that provides for a wider scale of information, restricted borrowings, and additional assistance from library staff.
+The Library Access perk provide an additional +2 bonus to research and other information gathering tasks when the character uses a library.

+**Security Access**

+**Social Armour**

+**Union Membership**

+Union membership is an important perk which equalises the labour market which is usually in favour of employers (many employees, fewer employers).
+This perk however represents membership of a strong union, and thus whilst many characters in *Papers & Paychecks* can get union membership (or some sort of professional association) the benefits become evident at different levels, according to profession.
+Union membership provides a 10% bonus to a character's wage, and a reduction in social damage attacks by co-workers (including managers) by 25%.

 ## 1.8 Personality